oubiwann/coin-toss/README.rst

   candidates, this date-based seed should help in making a unique seed for breaking a possible future tie.

-* In the event of a tie, list the candidate scores in descending order.
-In this example, we list the votes in candidate-name alphabetical order (Carol's scores are first, then Dave's).
+* In the event of a tie, list the candidate scores in descending order (we've sepearated each win/loss with a colon).
+In this example, we append the votes in candidate-name alphabetical order (Carol's scores are first, then Dave's).

 * Using these known and unique (once combined) pieces of data, generate a new seed::